Last updated on 10 July 2020

 The album The Silent Force is a cool one, following Mother Earth in spirit, if not in sound.
-Albeit the whole concoction comes across as a bit softer and more … mainstream.
+Albeit that the whole concoction comes across as a bit softer and more … mainstream.

 Within Temptation have crafted a great 3rd studio album with The Silent Force that will hook you right from the beginning.

 Some voices indicate that the metal is lacking (true), that Within Temptation has strayed from the true path of Gothic Rock to something more melodic (also true).
 And that they only did this to attract new fans (me, for example, so partly true).
-For the rest of the crowd I cannot speak.
+For the rest of the crowd, I cannot speak.

 So, The Silent Force turned out to be a real Within Temptation album in my book.
 But yet again, methinks that this records also dwells at a crossroads to a future change of style.
 And indeed it already incorporates some of the bombast The Heart of Everything would display later in the decade.

-But back to The Silent Force.
 I won’t go into much detail, all the tracks are good, except one or two.
 Especially remarkable are See Who I Am, Aquarius and Stand My Ground.
 Pale surprises with a heartbreak that is amazing in its projected emotion.
 Angels depicts the epic fight between good and evil with a really good video to back it up.

 On the negative, the album might lack a bit of the originality of former and later productions.
 And it could have used some more oomph.
-Yet, all of this is still good quality, with a good sound to bound.
+Yet, all of this is still good quality, with a good sound to boot.

-[Editorial note: The review made it successfully onto the first ever Intermittent Best Of of the RockmusicRaider blog.
-Congrats!]
+Ed’s note: The review made it successfully onto the first ever Intermittent Best Of.
+Congrats!

 Record Rating: 9/10 | Label: GUN Records | Web: Official Site